ashkankzme/riemann-hypothesis/README.md

 - Riemann Hypothesis simplified: All the non-trivial zeros of the Riemann Zeta function (Z) have Re(Z) = 1/2
 - Non-trivial zeros of the Riemann Zeta function have their real part between 0 and 1
 - The non-trivial zeros of the Riemann Zeta function Z1 and Z2 come in symetric pairs, with Im(Z1) = - Im(Z2)
-- The non-trivial zeros of the Riemann Zeta function can reconstruct the prime counting function
+- [The Prime Number Theorem](https://mathworld.wolfram.com/PrimeNumberTheorem.html): The non-trivial zeros of the Riemann Zeta function can reconstruct the [prime counting function](https://mathworld.wolfram.com/PrimeCountingFunction.html)